What is Recurring Revenue?

 Recurring Revenue refers to a part of income or revenue that recur again and again constantly in the future at regular intervals like monthly or yearly and this kind of revenue is relatively stable as it can be predicted with reasonable confidence.

 - It is considered as a vital quality of a company as majority expenses are done with this revenue, as it is recurring in nature it will be consistent over a period of time which will be helpful to run the business in a good state.

-- Recurring revenue can take any form from a sales that are made during the year which makes the base for income for many years or any contracts that generate stable income over a period of time etc
+- Recurring revenue can take any form from sales that are made during the year, which makes the base for income for many years or any contracts that generate stable income over a period of time etc.

 - Where ARPA – Average Revenue per Account (customer or product)